siesto-rivera/polis/README.md

 Once the index page loads, you can create an account using the `/createuser` path.
 You'll be logged in right away; email validation is not required.

-When you're done working, you can end the process using `Ctrl+C`, or typing `docker compose --profile postgres down` if you are running in "detached mode".
+When you're done working, you can end the process using `Ctrl+C`, or typing `docker compose --profile postgres --profile local-services down` if you are running in "detached mode".

 ### Updating the system